Marzahn. The last Bastion of old Berlin. Cold, Ugly, and Unwelcoming. Plattenbauten as far as the eye can see.

 After the wall came tumbling down, the Cinema came under ownership of the legendary Ufa-Theater AG.
 Sadly the UFA AG ran into some financial problems as it couldn’t compete with the new Multiplex theaters and was forced to shut down the Kino Sojus in 1999 (The UFA AG went bankrupt in 2002).
 The abandoned cinema didn’t say empty for too long though a Discount Cinema Chain from Hamburg took over the building.
 This proved rather popular for a few years as tickets only cost €1,99 (and on Tuesday only .99 cents) – but ultimately only postponed the inevitable.
 In mid september 2007, the Kino Sojus closed its doors for good.
 The defunct UFA was forced to sell off the property to an investor – who at this point hasn’t announced any further plans for the property, though it is widely accepted that the building is going to be torn down.

 The Sojus isnt the only abandoned Cinema in Berlin.
 The Cinema Directors House is a lovely little abandoned Cinema in Berlin, though the screen is blocked off and the building is rumoured to be torn down soon.

-Despite only being closed for 5 years, the abandoned cinema “Kino Sojus” is in terrible condition.
+Despite only being closed for 5 years (at the time of writing), the abandoned cinema “Kino Sojus” is in terrible condition.
 It apparently has been set on fire several times, and is filled with trash.
 Windows are smashed and holes have been ripped into the walls, thus making for a super easy entry (hence the rampant vandalism).
 There isn’t much to see, and the entire upper floor is inhabited by hundreds of pigeons (alive and dead) and covered in Pigeon shit.
-At most, you would spend 15-20 minutes here (it takes you about 35 minutes to get there with the S-Bahn from the city center) – so unless you are a hardcore fan of abandoned cinemas, id give this one a miss.